Pushing Far Beyond That Zone

 five years ago by Betsy McCoy ’77 that provides after-school programs and summer camps for children in rural India.
 Working side-by-side with fellow volunteer camp counselors from the U.S. and India, the students soon learned what it's like to live on the fringes of Indian society--and what can be done to help.

-The trip was instigated last spring by McCoy’s niece, Graye Robinson ’15.
-As she shared her plans to join her aunt in India during the summer, fellow classmates Paige Kopp, Sarah Rutkowski and Emma Sander offered to pitch in.
-After a few orientation sessions, the students boarded a plane for India in May, expecting an adventure.
-They found it, and then some.
+The trip was instigated last spring by McCoy’s niece, Graye Robinson ’15, who decided that, after years of thinking about it, she would finally join her aunt in India this summer.
+As she shared her plans, fellow classmates Paige Kopp, Sarah Rutkowski and Emma Sander offered to pitch in, and the group flew to India in May.

-But it was the experience of getting to know the campers that proved both most wrenching and most enjoyable.
+According to Rutkowski, the most wrenching—and, ultimately, satisfying—aspect of the trip was the opportunity to get to know their young charges.
 The children were Dalits, born into the lowest rung of the Indian caste system.
 For the majority, the summer camp marked their first experiences outside of their small, rural villages, where resources and prospects are few.
+"Every boy and girl we met had a different story—often, a painful story," Rutkowski says.

 language, socialization skills, swimming, arts and crafts, computer literacy, robotics and dance.
 Along the way, they helped prepare village children for